PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Experiments

-\fakeparagraph{Hyper-parameters.} Due to the inherent difference in game rules, we vary $T_r$,$N$ for different games but fix these hyperparameters within the same game.
+\fakeparagraph{Hyper-parameters.} Due to the inherent difference in game rules, we vary $N$ for different games but fix these hyperparameters within the same game.
 We set $N=40$ in Run-To-Goal (Ants).
-For the other three environments with Humanoid agents, we set $N=10$ and the criteria for losing is when the agent falls down.
-The values are selected based on the empirical observations reported in \cref{sec:intuition} and BackdooRL as well as our observations on a hang-out set of trojan agents.
+For the other three environments with Humanoid agents, we set $N=10$.
+The values are selected based on the empirical observations reported in \cref{sec:intuition} and BackdooRL as well as our observations on a held-out set of Trojan agents.
+We also discuss the impact of hyper-parameters in \cref{sec:ablation}.
+The threshold $T$ for ant agents is defined by \texttt{MAD} outlier detection~\cite{mad} and we select $T$ value which owns an anomaly index $\geq 4$ among $R_{\text{sum}}$ collected from the inactive target agent, following previous work~\cite{aeva}.
+The computation for the anomaly index is detailed in Appendix.
 We implement PPO following stable baselines~\cite{raffin2019stable}.